kutaybulun/rev_d_shim/custom_cores/lcb/cores/shim_threshold_integrator/spec.md

 ### Notes:
 - The FIFO is used to manage the running sum efficiently, with a depth of 1024 and a width of 36 bits.
 - Sample clustering reduces the required FIFO depth while maintaining precision.
-- The core ensures no drift by including remainders in subsequent calculations.
 - The minimum window size is 2048 to ensure sufficient processing time for FIFO operations.

 ### References: